202C-Pilot/202C-Master-Course/project3.md

 The purpose of the resume is to describe your qualifications for a type of job.
 Since this assignment requires you to apply for two somewhat different jobs, you should create two somewhat different resumes.

 **Content.** Your resume should include contact information and relevant details of your educational training, professional training, special accomplishments, and skills.
-A resume is not a life history.
+But a resume is not a life history.
 The goal is to argue that you are qualified for a particular type of job and that you would be a capable, responsible, and personable employee who communicates effectively.

 **Format.** Your format may be traditional or innovative as long as it is appropriate and as long as the information is highly accessible and is organized in a way that highlights the most important items—from the employer’s perspective.